Unitech F.C.: National Soccer League participation

 Following the side's fourth regional title, on 26 August 2009 it was announced that the side would be entering the fourth edition of the Papua New Guinea National Soccer League, with the side adopting the name Tukoko University – 'tukoko' meaning 'eagle' in the Kote language of Finschhafen – for the duration of their time in NSL competition.
 Despite some tough defeats, including a 6–2 opening day defeat against Rapatona and a 5–1 loss to champions Hekari United, the side were in contention for the playoffs at the halfway stage.
 However, in the penultimate round of fixtures, their playoff hopes were ended by Hekari, after the champions and league leaders defeated them 3–1; a final day victory over Gelle Hills was not enough to see them finish any higher than sixth.

 The side entered the 2010–11 season backed for the second consecutive season by local company Niugini Building Supplies.
 Despite winning just three matches, the side finished third out of seven sides, qualifying for the semi-finals.
 However, they were unable to get past second-placed Eastern Stars, who defeated them 3–1.
 The club were due to play Besta PNG United in the third-place playoff, but the match was not played.
 It is implied that Tukoko secured third place overall by virtue of their higher league position in comparison to Besta PNG.

 On the opening day of the 2011–12 season, the side lost 3–1 against newcomers Bulolo United, a result which would reflect another semi-consistent season, in which clubs faced each other three times over the course of the season, rather than twice.
 The side ended up in fifth place in the regular season table, but entered the knockout stages nevertheless, although it is unclear why.
 The side came up against reigning champions and Minor Premiers Hekari United, and despite fighting hard, went down 3–1.
 In the third-place playoff, the side took Besta PNG all the way to a penalty shoot-out before losing 4–3 after the spot kicks.

 Withdrawal from NSL

-Ahead of the 2013 National Soccer League season, it was revealed that the side, along with several other franchises, had yet to complete all the necessary documentation in order to confirm their participation.
-When the list of confirmed teams was revealed in the New Year, Unitech were not among those listed.
+Ahead of the 2013 National Soccer League season, it was revealed that the side, along with several other franchises, had yet to complete the documentation in order to participate.
+When the list of confirmed teams was revealed, Unitech were not among those listed.

-By June 2013, the side were back competing in the Lae Regional League, and were top of the league and undefeated.
-However, no further details of this season have been reported.
+By June 2013, the side competed in the Lae Regional League.
 In December 2017, it was suggested that the side may be returning for the 2018 National Soccer League competition, but their participation never materialised.